Prayers & More for Texas

 - Give your local officials a call.
 It will take all of our voices combined to end gun violence.
 So, even if you don’t live in Texas, be sure to give your local senator or House representative a call.
 Let them know that you are concerned about all of these mass shootings.
 It’s their job to get something done.

 After national shootings, people tend to experience fatigue and despair, but there is hope.
 Eighty-three percent of Americans see gun violence as a moderate to a very big problem in their local communities.
 This mass shooting could be the last straw for us as a nation if we work together.

-Tags: gun control activism, gun violence, mindful living, Sutherland Springs shooting, Texas church shooting
+Tags: gun control activism, gun violence, mindfulness, Sutherland Springs shooting, Texas church shooting